HMRN Sailmaker's Warrant Badge.

 full-sized already.

 While I'm not a COMPLETE tyro at working canvas, I am by no means an expert at the craft like Louie Bartos .
-I can manage a
+I can manage a seam

-the pros take over.
+take over.
 This page is for those who have some interest in the art.

-If you've been paying attention (and have visited a few other
+If you've been paying attention (and have visited a few other pages

-a seabag with a diamond knot tied in the lanyard.
+with a diamond knot tied in the lanyard.
 (2)

 The Ditty Bag.
 Possibly the most idiosyncratic item owned by any sailor was his

 ditty-bag.
-He stored his tools, his pipe, tobacco, clothing... if it wasn't in his
+He stored his tools, his pipe, tobacco, clothing...
+If it wasn't in his

 seachest, it was in his ditty-bag and consequently they became examples of a